 For runners who are passionate and committed to training – and want some passion in their love lives too – the hectic whirlwind of the dating world may require a careful balancing act.
 There are a couple of possibilities on the spectrum – runners who may have met that special someone at a race or running event, or runners who meet and fall in love with mates that have no interest in the sport altogether!
 In another scenario, maybe you’ve met someone who wasn’t a runner before and you’ve inspired their athletic muse (and vice versa)!

 But how, exactly, does being a runner affect our ability to meet our match and gauge who our ideal mate would be?
-For runners who are married with children and have found the gracious balance between sports and a personal life, you’re already ahead of the game and you’ve probably mastered dividing and compartmentalizing your time.
+For runners who are married with children and have found the gracious balance between sports and personal life, you’re already ahead of the game and you’ve probably mastered dividing and compartmentalizing your time.
 Those still trying to find love in the midst of sticking to a workout routine – and divide their time while finding a mate – can consider the following points when looking for love.

 Making Time And Spending Time

 Some runners have rigid training schedules, depending on the distance they strive to run and if they’re preparing for a competition of marathon-like proportions.
-If you’re out there in the dating world, looking for a partner to spend your “spare time” with, keep in mind how much “spare time” you realistically have to dedicate to someone else – especially in the beginning when you need ample time to get to know someone.
+If you’re out there in the dating world, looking for a partner to spend your “spare time” with, keep in mind how much “spare time” you really have to dedicate to someone else – especially in the beginning when you need ample time to get to know someone.

-If your weekends are spent running for a couple of hours outdoors and then strength training later on, your potential date could be respectful of this but they could eventually be curious when you’ll have (or make) time for them!
+If your weekends are spent running for a couple of hours outdoors and then strength training, later on, your potential date could be respectful of this but they could eventually be curious when you’ll have (or make) time for them!
 Quite possibly, if you meet a fellow runner, you could spend more time together on the road – or in the gym – and not “sacrifice” your training time.

-Dating someone who isn’t as active as you are isn’t a complete deal breaker – they could be more of a “homebody” who doesn’t have the same gusts of energy but still wants to spend time with you.
+Dating someone who isn’t as active as you are isn’t a complete deal-breaker – they could be more of a “homebody” who doesn’t have the same gusts of energy but still wants to spend time with you.
 As long as both people are able to make time without sacrificing what’s important to them, the bond can grow indefinitely.

 Of course, making it clear to whoever you meet that working on yourself is a priority is both respectful of their time and their priorities – especially if they’re not a runner and won’t be joining you on your treks.
 Athletes who routinely dedicate an hour or more a day to their training may want to take a day off or revamp their schedule to accommodate their quest for love, besides – what good is all work and no play!